Graduate TAs as Agents of Change for Equitable Student Experience

 Our Approach

-Our framework for GTA training is rooted in a community of practice approach, where participants use a series of evidence-based practices, collect formative feedback on students’ experiences, and gather regularly to reflect together and grow their understanding of equity and student experience.
+Our framework for GTA training is rooted in a community of practice approach, where participants are supported to understand the research linking belonging and student achievement, grow their skills and knowledge over time for continuous improvement, learn about the institution’s context and student demographics, and cultivate an interest in improving their teaching.
+Equipped with this knowledge, GTAs use a series of evidence-based practices, collect formative feedback on students’ experiences, and gather regularly to reflect together and grow their understanding of student experience and success.

 GTA Training Framework